Distinguished Career Award

 - Two letters of recommendation (each no more than 2 pages long).
 Letter writers should address the nominee’s outstanding scientific contributions, leadership, and mentoring.

-The prize is presented at the SNL Annual Meeting.
-It includes an honorarium of $1000, generously provided by Language, Cognition and Neuroscience.
+The award is presented at the SNL Annual Meeting.
+It includes a prize of $1,000, generously provided by Language, Cognition and Neuroscience.
 In addition, the recipient receives free registration to the Annual Meeting where they deliver a talk and receive their award.

 Nominations Open: June 23, 2020